-5.1 The Party requires all donations of or exceeding £500 to be made through the banking system, in order to benefit from banks' identity checks and to allow money to be tracked.
+5.1 The Party requires all donations of or exceeding [£500] to be made through the banking system, in order to benefit from banks' identity checks and to allow money to be tracked.

 5.2.
-The Party will require all donors to submit a signed written declaration at the same time that they provide a donation - or total donations - of or exceeding [£500] in any calendar year.
+The Party will require all donors to submit a signed written declaration at the same time that they provide a donation - or total donations - of or exceeding $[\pounds7,500]$ in any calendar year.
 A template written declaration for this purpose is provided in Annex 1.
+Where an intended donor fails to complete a written declaration to the full satisfaction of the Party, their donation will be rejected.

 5.3.
-Where the threshold of [£500] is met or exceeded with multiple donations in the same calendar year, the donor will provide a declaration at the same time as the donation that meets or exceeds that threshold.
+Where the threshold of $[\pounds7,500]$ is met or exceeded with multiple donations in the same calendar year, the donor will provide a declaration at the same time as the donation that meets or exceeds that threshold.